Private Heroin Addiction Rehab

 Trauma results in substantial changes to the brain, that will affect how the sufferer thinks and feels unless promptly treated.

-At PCP we treat the root causes of addiction by unearthing and healing them, using evidence-based therapies at our drug rehab centres.
+At Rehab Today by PCP we treat the root causes of addiction by unearthing and healing them, using evidence-based therapies at our drug rehab centres.
 We believe that this is where the solution to overcoming addiction starts.

 Am I addicted to Heroin?